-Auxins are used in a number of ways both in agriculture and horticulture.
+Auxins are used in a number of ways both in agriculture and shorticulture.

 - 1. Auxins are responsible for initiating as well as promoting cell division and cell elongation - 2.
 Auxins initiate the formation of roots in cuttings. - 3.
 Auxins prolong dormancy; induce fruiting and prevent, fruit dropping. - 4.
-Auxins are responsible for the germination of seeds and for the growth of plant organs. - 5.
-Some chemicals bring about the shortening of the internodes.
+Auxins are responsible for the germination of seeds and for the growth of plant organs. - Some chemicals bring about the shortening of the internodes.

 - 6. Some prevent lodging of plants (i.e. falling down of plants: due to an excessive elongation and softening of cells in the basal internodes) and cause them to grow stiff, woody and erect. - 7.
 Auxins are sometimes responsible for inhibiting the development of lateral buds. - 8.
 Auxins have the effect of breaking the dormancy of bulbs, tubers etc. - 9.
 Auxins generally delay or inhibit flower production but in some cases promote flowering. - 10.
-Auxins produce parthenocarpic fruits or seedless fruits. - Solution States and States and

-12. Auxins play an important role in the movement of plantorgans in response to light, gravity etc.
+Auxins produce parthenocarpic fruits or seedless fruits. - .
+11. Certain synthetic substances like 2-4-D (Dichlorophenoxyacetic acid) and 2-2-D (2-2 Dichloro propionic acid) are used in the eradication of weeds. - 12.
+Auxins play an important role in the movement of plant argans in response to light, gravity etc.

-Recently another important growth hormone called Gibbcrellin has been discovered.
+Recently another important growth hormone called Gibberellin has been discovered.
 It brings about a rapid and excessive clongation of the stem.
 In Japan, the farmers noticed that certain diseased rice plants grew abnormally thin and tall.
-They called the disease as "Bakanae or foolish seedling disease" It is then found that the disease is due to the infection of a fungus called Gibberella fujikuroi.
-In 1938, Japanese Scientists isolated two active principles from this fungus and called them Gibberellin A and Gibberellin B. Later British and American scientists obtained another compound from the cultures of this fungus and called it.
-Gibberellic acid.
+They called the disease as "Bakanae or foolish seedling disease" It is them found that the disease is due to the infection of a fungus called Cibberella fujikuroi.
+In 1938, Japanese Scientists isolated two active principles from this fungus and called them Gibberellin A and Cibberellin B. Later British and American scientists obtained another compound from the cultures of this fungus and called it Cibberellic acid.
 The commercial gibberellin is a mixture of all the three chemicals named above.